fivetran/dbt_apple_search_ads/README.md

     apple_search_ads_union_schemas: ['apple_search_ads_usa','apple_search_ads_canada'] # use this if the data is in different schemas/datasets of the same database/project
     apple_search_ads_union_databases: ['apple_search_ads_usa','apple_search_ads_canada'] # use this if the data is in different databases/projects but uses the same schema name
 ```
-Please be aware that the native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
+> NOTE: The native `source.yml` connection set up in the package will not function when the union schema/database feature is utilized.
 Although the data will be correctly combined, you will not observe the sources linked to the package models in the Directed Acyclic Graph (DAG).
 This happens because the package includes only one defined `source.yml`.

 To connect your multiple schema/database sources to the package models, follow the steps outlined in the [Union Data Defined Sources Configuration](https://github.com/fivetran/dbt_fivetran_utils/tree/releases/v0.4.latest#union_data-source) section of the Fivetran Utils documentation for the union_data macro.
 This will ensure a proper configuration and correct visualization of connections in the DAG.

 #### Adding passthrough metrics
 By default, this package will select `clicks`, `impressions`, and `cost` from the source reporting tables to store into the staging models.
 If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
 These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

->**Note** Please ensure you exercised due diligence when adding metrics to these models.
-The metrics added by default (taps, impressions, and spend) have been vetted by the Fivetran team maintaining this package for accuracy.
-There are metrics included within the source reports, for example metric averages, which may be inaccurately represented at the grain for reports created in this package.
-You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package.
+> IMPORTANT: Make sure to exercise due diligence when adding metrics to these models.
+The metrics added by default (taps, impressions, and spend) have been vetted by the Fivetran team, maintaining this package for accuracy.
+There are metrics included within the source reports, such as metric averages, which may be inaccurately represented at the grain for reports created in this package.
+You must ensure that whichever metrics you pass through are appropriate to aggregate at the respective reporting levels in this package.

 ```yml
 vars: